 top of page

-If I’m ready to start 1:1, join a grief coaching series, design our family support, or attend a workshop event, how do I get started?You can connect with us directly here, or if it feels more comfortable, feel free to reach out directly. helpnow@caligrief.com
+You can connect with us directly here, or if it feels more comfortable, feel free to reach out directly. helpnow@caligrief.com

-Can I use my insurance?While we do not accept insurance directly, we are happy to provide a superbill for clients to submit to their insurance provider for potential partial or full reimbursement.
+While we do not accept insurance directly, we are happy to provide a superbill for clients to submit to their insurance provider for potential partial or full reimbursement.
 Our aim is to make the process as accessible as possible, ensuring clients receive the support they need.

-How long does grief therapy take, and when can I expect to start feeling better?Grief therapy looks different for everyone—some people find that just one session brings enough relief, while others may lean on therapy for several years.
+Grief support looks different for everyone—some people find that just one session brings enough relief, while others may lean on therapy for several years.
 Healing doesn’t follow a set timeline, and how long it takes to feel “better” varies from person to person.
 The important thing is to give yourself the permission to move through your grief at your own pace, whether that means brief support or a longer journey.

-Can I come to the California Grief Center for support with challenges other than grief?At the California Grief Center, our work focuses solely on supporting individuals through grief, loss, and the complex journey that follows.
-We understand that life’s challenges take many forms, but to honor our mission and provide the specialized care our clients need, we are dedicated exclusively to grief-related support.
-If you are looking for help with other issues, there are many excellent resources to guide you toward the right kind of mental health support.
-We encourage you to explore directories such as: Therapy Den Open Path (reduced cost $40-70/session) Inclusive Therapists Psychology Today Good Therapy Mental Health Match Clinicians of Color Therapy for Black Girls Therapy for Black Men Latinx Therapy Therapy for Latinx South Asian Therapists Directory Asian Mental Health Collective National Alliance on Mental Illness National Sexual Assault National Domestic Violence Substance Abuse and Mental Health Services Administration (SAMHSA) National Suicide Prevention Lifeline: Dial #988 Crisis Text Line: text "HOME" to 741-741 How to Create a Safety Plan How to Start Therapy Guide If you or someone you care about is experiencing a medical or psychological emergency, it is important to seek immediate help.
-Please contact 988, the Suicide & Crisis Lifeline, or reach out to your local emergency services.
-Your safety and well-being are the top priority, and timely support can make all the difference in moments of crisis.
-Remember, reaching out for help is a courageous step, and there are professionals ready to support you in navigating this difficult time.
+At the California Grief Center, our mission is focused and intentional: we support individuals navigating grief, loss, change, and life transitions.
+While we recognize that emotional pain takes many forms, our expertise and services are dedicated exclusively to grief-related care.
+If you're seeking support for other mental health concerns, we truly hope you find what you need—and there are excellent providers and directories that can guide you in the right direction.
+We've listed some trusted resources below to help you take the next step.
+Therapy Den Open Path (reduced cost $40-70/session) Inclusive Therapists Psychology Today Good Therapy Mental Health Match Clinicians of Color Therapy for Black Girls Therapy for Black Men Latinx Therapy Therapy for Latinx South Asian Therapists Directory Asian Mental Health Collective National Alliance on Mental Illness National Sexual Assault National Domestic Violence Substance Abuse and Mental Health Services Administration (SAMHSA) National Suicide Prevention Lifeline: Dial #988 Crisis Text Line: text "HOME" to 741-741 How to Create a Safety Plan How to Start Therapy Guide If you or someone you love is in crisis or experiencing a medical or psychological emergency, please seek immediate help.
+Call or text 988 to reach the Suicide & Crisis Lifeline, or contact your local emergency services by calling 911.

 To speak with us or learn more about upcoming workshop events, click here.